 IMS 6370 Seminar in International Operations Management (3 semester credit hours) One of two capstone courses designed around a study tour to an international location where students attend courses at a local university with local students, interact with managers from local companies regarding business practices, and study the culture of the country they are visiting.
-Prerequisites: ACCT 6201 and FIN 6301 and MKT 6301 and OPRE 6362 and department consent required.
+Prerequisites: ACCT 6301 and FIN 6301 and MKT 6301 and OPRE 6362 and department consent required.
 (3-0) Y

 IMS 6371 Seminar in International Strategic Management (3 semester credit hours) One of two capstone courses designed around a study tour to an international location where students attend courses at a local university with local students, interact with managers from local companies regarding business practices, and study the culture of the country they are visiting.
-Prerequisites: ACCT 6201 and FIN 6301 and MKT 6301 and OPRE 6362 and department consent required.
+Prerequisites: ACCT 6301 and FIN 6301 and MKT 6301 and OPRE 6362 and department consent required.
 (3-0) Y

 IMS 6V91 Regional Area Studies: Latin America (1-3 semester credit hours) History of economic development and overview of current participation of firms in Latin America and their place in the world economy.
-May be repeated for credit as topics vary (3 semester credit hours maximum).
+May be repeated for credit as topics vary (6 semester credit hours maximum).
 Instructor consent required. ([1-3]-0) T

 IMS 6V92 Regional Area Studies: Western Europe (1-3 semester credit hours) History of economic development and overview of current participation of firms in Western Europe and their place in the world economy.
-May be repeated for credit as topics vary (3 semester credit hours maximum).
+May be repeated for credit as topics vary (6 semester credit hours maximum).
 Instructor consent required. ([1-3]-0) T

 IMS 6V93 Regional Area Studies: Asia (1-3 semester credit hours) History of economic development and overview of current participation of firms in Asia and their place in the world economy.
-May be repeated for credit as topics vary (3 semester credit hours maximum).
-Instructor consent required. ([1-3]-0) T world economy.
-May be repeated for credit as topics vary (3 semester credit hours maximum).
+May be repeated for credit as topics vary (6 semester credit hours maximum).
 Instructor consent required. ([1-3]-0) T

 IMS 6V94 Regional Area Studies: Africa (1-3 semester credit hours) History of economic development and overview of current participation of firms in Africa and their place in the world economy.
-May be repeated for credit as topics vary (3 semester credit hours maximum).
+May be repeated for credit as topics vary (6 semester credit hours maximum).
 Instructor consent required. ([1-3]-0) T

-IMS 6V95 Regional Area Studies: North America (1-3 semester credit hours) History of economic development and overview of current participation of firms in North America and their place in the
+IMS 6V95 Regional Area Studies: North America (1-3 semester credit hours) History of economic development and overview of current participation of firms in North America and their place in the world economy.
+May be repeated for credit as topics vary (6 semester credit hours maximum).
+Instructor consent required. ([1-3]-0) T

 IMS 6V96 Regional Area Studies: Eastern Europe (1-3 semester credit hours) History of economic development and overview of current participation of firms in Eastern Europe and their place in the world economy.
-May be repeated for credit as topics vary (3 semester credit hours maximum).
+May be repeated for credit as topics vary (6 semester credit hours maximum).
 Instructor consent required. ([1-3]-0) T

 IMS 6V98 International Management Internship (1-3 semester credit hours) Student gains experience and improves skills through appropriate developmental work assignments in a real business environment.
 Student must identify and submit specific business learning objectives at the beginning of the semester.
 The student must demonstrate exposure to the managerial perspective via involvement or observation.
 At semester end, student prepares an oral or poster presentation, or a written paper reflecting on the work experience.
 Student performance is evaluated by the work supervisor.
 Pass/Fail only.
 May be repeated for credit as topics vary (3 semester credit hours maximum).
-JSOM Internship Coordinator consent required. ([1-3]-0) S
+Prerequisite: (MAS 6102 or MBA major) and JSOM Internship Coordinator consent required. ([1-3]-0) S